hstarmans/firestarter/README.md

 # Status
 Several generations of the system have been prototyped.
 A successful high-resolution exposure can be seen in this [demonstration video](https://youtu.be/dR09Tev0cPk).
-Latest design is not yet tested.
+Latest single-board design is currently in the testing phase.